Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-8-Redux/lesson-8-Redux.md

 Next call the `configureStore` function to provide a shiny new store that you can pass to the provider  imported a moment ago.

+:writing_lab:

 **src/index.js**

 ```
 const store = configureStore();
 ```

-cCall it like the function it is and stash the result in a store variable.
+Call it like the function it is and stash the result in a store variable.
 Next up, you just need to amend the `ReactDOM.render()` method to add in your provider and store.

+:writing_lab:

 **src/index.js**